Royal Ascot is an event like no other. It’s steeped in tradition and attracts over 300,000 people over the course of the five-day summer festival.

 The Royal Enclosure is deemed the most prestigious of the four enclosures at Royal Ascot.
-It’s an area mainly reserved for the rich and famous and of course royalty.
-Meaning a strict dress code must be adhered to.
+It’s an area mainly reserved for the rich and the famous, and of course, royalty, meaning a strict dress code must be adhered to.

 Ladies

-• Dresses and skirts fall just above the knee or longer.
+• Dresses and skirts should fall just above the knee or longer.

 • Trouser suits are also permitted.
-However they should be matching material and colour and full length to the ankle..
+However, they should be of matching material and colour, and full length to the ankle.

-• Jumpsuits which fall below the knee are allowed and should again, have straps no smaller than an inch.
+• Jumpsuits which fall below the knee are allowed and should again, have straps no thinner than an inch.

-• Hats should be worn but a headpiece which has a solid base of 4 inches (10cm) or more in diameter is acceptable as an alternative.
+• Hats should be worn, but a headpiece which has a solid base of 4 inches (10cm) or more in diameter is acceptable as an alternative.
+Fascinators, however, will not be allowed.

 Gentlemen